-George Rzevski is Emeritus Professor, Complexity and Design Research Group, The Open University, Milton Keynes, UK and Founder of two companies supplying AI-based software for business, Multi-Agent Technology Ltd and Digital Ecosystems Ltd, London, Helsinki, Singapore, Moscow and Samara.
+George Rzevski is Emeritus Professor, Complexity and Design Research Group, The Open University, Milton Keynes, UK and Founder of Digital Ecosystems Ltd, London, Helsinki, Singapore, Moscow and Samara, a company supplying AI-based software for business and administration.

 He is a researcher, enterpreneur and consultant in the broad area of Complex Adaptive Systems, Digital Ecosystems and Artificial Intelligence.